Interpreting Event-Studies from Recent Difference-in-Differences Methods: Practical takeaways and recommendations

-For BJS, the answers are less obvious.
-By design, the BJS approach uses \emph{all} pre-treatment periods to compute counterfactual post-treatment outcomes---which increases efficiency under spherical errors---but this seems to lead to an inherent asymmetry between the post-treatment estimates (which assume parallel trends for all periods) and the pre-treatment estimates (which try to test this assumption).
-It is worth noting that the pre-treatment coefficients in the BJS event-study are still valid tests of pre-treatment parallel trends in the sense that if parallel trends holds in all pre-treatment periods, the $\beta_r^{BJS}$ should be zero for all $r<0$.
-One possible approach is then to treat the testing of pre-treatment parallel trends, and estimation of post-treatment effects \emph{assuming} parallel trends in all periods as completely separate exercises.
-This motivates putting the BJS pre-treatment estimates on a different plot from the post-treatment estimates to avoid making misleading visual inferences.\footnote{Indeed, the documentation for BJS' Stata packages states that ``A pre-trend test (for the assumptions of parallel trends and no anticipation) is a separate exercise.''} Alternatively, the researcher might report an event-study for a method that treats the periods symmetrically (e.g. using the \texttt{did} package with the options described above) before reporting the potentially more-precise estimates from BJS that assume parallel trends in all periods.
+An alternative approach recommended by BJS is to completely separate the testing and estimation steps.\footnote{The documentation for BJS' Stata package states, ``A pre-trend test (for the assumptions of parallel trends and no anticipation) is a separate exercise.''} The pre-treatment coefficients in the BJS default event-study are still valid tests of pre-treatment parallel trends in the sense that if parallel trends holds in all pre-treatment periods, the $\beta_r^{BJS}$ should be zero for all $r<0$, and so can be used for testing the null of parallel pre-trends.\footnote{See \citet{roth_pre-test_2021} and \citet{bilinski_seeking_2018} regarding pitfalls of simply looking at the significance of the pre-treatment coefficients, however.
+As argued in those papers, researchers should ideally also look at the \emph{magnitudes} of the pre-trends estimates and their confidence intervals.
+However, evaluating the magnitudes of potential bias from pre-trends is challenging if the pre-treatment and post-treatment coefficients are not constructed symmetrically.} However, if one adopts this approach, then I would humbly suggest putting the BJS pre-treatment estimates on a different plot from the post-treatment estimates to avoid making misleading visual inferences.
+If one prefers to have a typical-looking event-study plot, then a straightforward way of separating the testing and estimation steps would be for the researcher to report an event-study for a method that treats the periods completely symmetrically (e.g. using the \texttt{did} package with the options described above) to visually evaluate the plausibility of the parallel trends assumption, and to then subsequently report the potentially more-precise post-treatment estimates from BJS that assume parallel trends in all periods.
+One can also conduct sensitivity analysis for these post-treatment estimates directly using the approach in \citet{rambachan_more_2023}; see \citet{liu_cohort-anchored_2025} for suggestions for implementing this approach in staggered settings in conjunction with imputation estimators like BJS.